-Hila Shamir is an Associate Professor at Tel-Aviv University Faculty of Law and a TraffLab PI.
+Hila Shamir is a Professor of Law at Tel-Aviv University Faculty of Law and TraffLab Principal Investigator (PI).

 Shamir earned her S.J.D. and LL.M. from Harvard Law School and LL.B. from Tel-Aviv University.
 She teaches and researches in the fields of Employment, Labor, Immigration, and Welfare Law with a focus on issues of labor trafficking, and gender equality.
-Shamir has taught at Cornell Law School, UC Berkeley, and Harvard University.
-She served as Associate Dean of Academic Affair at TAU Law (2017-2018).
+Shamir has taught at Georgetown Law School, Cornell Law School, UC Berkeley, and Harvard University.
+She served as Associate Dean of Academic and Student Affairs at TAU Law (2017-2018).
 Shamir received an European Research Council (ERC) grant to pursue research on a Labor Approach to Human Trafficking, and established TraffLab – Labor Perspective to Human Trafficking research project (2018-2023).
 At TraffLab an interdisciplinary group of scholars and lawyers are researching various labor based tools to transform severely exploitative labor sectors.
 The TraffLab research project seeks to shift anti-trafficking policy, research and discourse, away from the predominant criminal law, border control, and human rights model, and towards a labor based approach to human trafficking that will be primarily focused on the bargaining power disparities that create vulnerability to trafficking.

 Shamir is also the recipient of a Fulbright Scholarship, the EU Marie Curie Reintegration Grant, the Alon Scholarship for outstanding junior faculty and of research grants from the Israeli Science Foundation and the Israeli Ministry of Science and Technology, and a member of the Israeli Young Academy.
 She is a co-author of the book Governance Feminism: An Introduction (Minnesota U. Press, 2018) and co-editor of the book Governance Feminism: Notes from the Field (Minnesota U. Press, 2019), (co-authored and co-edited with Janet Halley, Prabha Kotiswaran and Rachel Rebouche).

 Hila Shamir, Anti-Trafficking in Israel, Neo-Abolitionist Feminists, Markets, Borders, and the State in GOVERNANCE FEMINISM: AN INTRODUCTION, co-authored with Janet Halley, Prabha Kotiswaran & Rachel Rebouche (Minnesota University Press, 2018).
 [Full Text]

 Hila Shamir, The Paradox of 'Legality Temporary Migrant Worker Programs and Vulnerability to Trafficking in REVISITING THE LAW AND GOVERNANCE OF TRAFFICKING, FORCED LABOR AND MODERN SLAVERY 471 (Prabha Kotiswaran (ed.), Cambridge University Press, 2017).
 [Full Text]